intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/README_SPR_baremetal.md

 ```
 # only int8 and bfloat16 precisions are supported for weight sharing
 export PRECISION=<int8 or bfloat16 are supported>
-export PRETRAINED_MODEL=<path to the downloaded pretrained model file>

 ./quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/inference_realtime_weightsharing.sh
 ```